ShenKeyuBio/IDS_Final_Project/WRITEUP.md

 primarily checking for name differences that resulted in the data not merging properly.
 We did a similar join to include data containing each country's GDP since we wanted to use the actual GDP figures instead of the log(GDP) provided in our original data frame.
 We also filtered the data to include only the year we're interested in, 2011.
-In order to make use of the linear regression and prediction models later on, we had to standardize all of our data values (ie find their z-scores) so when we got coefficients later on, the numbers were comparable and we could make direct comparison between life expectancy, social support, and gdp values.
+In order to make use of the linear regression and prediction models later on, we had to standardize all of our data values (ie find their z-scores) so when we got coefficients later on, the numbers were comparable and we could make direct comparison between life expectancy, social support, and GDP values.

 **Definition of variables-**